-Such being the fact, all that is external or tangible to the sense being thus widely, immeasurably, and indestructibly different from the Caucasian or white man, it is obvious that, in all beyond the outer surface, the same relative differences must exist.
-It was originally intended to demonstrate this in detail-to show the actual anatomical facts and structural differences ferences in the organs, the tissues, the systems, down to the minutest atom of the bodily structure.
-It was designed to present the reader with numerous plates, showing all thisthe minutest particle, the single globule of blood, even, painted after the employment of the microscope, being sufficiently palpable to the sense, to show that the primordial atoms of the negro structure are as specifically, and relatively as widely, different from the white man's as the color, the hair, or any of those outward qualities that confront us daily in the streets.
-But this would have added so much to the expense of the work, as to often place it out of the reach of the day laborer and working man, those who alone, or mainly, need to understand the great "anti-slavery" imposture of our times, and the world-wide conspiracy against their freedom, manhood and happiness, which has so long held them in abject submission to its clamorous pretences of philanthropy and humanity.
+ferences in the organs, the tissues, the systems, down to the minutest atom of the bodily structure.
+It was designed to present the reader with numerous plates, showing all this the minutest particle, the single globule of blood, even, painted after the employment of the microscope, being sufficiently palpable to the sense, to show that the primordial atoms of the negro structure are as specifically, and relatively as widely, different from the white man's as the color, the hair, or any of those outward qualities that confront us daily in the streets.
+But this would have added so much to the expense of the work, as to often place it out of the reach of the day laborer and working man, those who alone, or mainly, need to understand the great " anti-slavery" imposture of our times, and the world-wide conspiracy against their freedom, manhood and happiness, which has so long held them in abject submission to its clamorous pretences of philanthropy and humanity.
 Nor is it at all essential.
-A moment's reflection or consideration is quite sufficient to convince any rational mind that the outward differences must have their counterpart in the entire structure.
-Of course any thing exceptional-a blemish, a congenital deformity on the surface-has no corresponding relation with the interior, but that which is specific, uniform, and invariable, as the color, the hair, the features, etc., must of necessity pervade the tout ensemble of being, whether human, animal, or vegetable.
+A moment's reflection or consideration is guite sufficient to convince any rational mind that the outward differences must have then counterpart in the entire structure.
+Of course any thing exceptional - a blemish, a congenital deformity on the surface - has no corresponding relation with the interior, but that which is specific, uniform, and invariable, as the color, the hah 1, the features, etc., must of necessity pervade the tout ensemble of being, whether human, animal, or vegetable.
 The apple, pear, peach, etc., have their own specific features externally, and their corresponding qualities internally.
 The shad differs from the salmon in its absolute structure equally with its outward appearance.
-The whole anatomical arrangement of the horse differs as widely from that of the ass as the outward features vary.
-And the entire bodily structure of the negro, down to the minutest atom of elementary matter, differs just as widely, of course, as the color of the skin or other external qualities, from those of the white man.
-It is equally palpable to the reasor that the nature of the negro, his instincts, all the faculties of his mind, and all the functions of his body, are pervaded by the same or by relative differences from those of the Caucasian.
-To suppose otherwise is not to suppose a monstrosity, for, as has been remarked, monstrosities, however wide the departure from the normal standard, are sui generis, without any approximation to different beings-but such things are simply impossible.
+The whole anatomical arrangement of the horse differs as widely from that of the ass as the outward features vary, And the entire bodily structure of the negro, down to the minutest atom of elementary matter, differs just as widely, of course, as the color of the skiu or other external qualities, from those of the white man.
+It is equally palpable to the reason that the nature of the negro, his instincts, all the faculties of his mind, and all the functions of his body, are pervaded by the same or by relative differences from those of the Caucasian.
+To suppose otherwise is not to suppose a monstrosity, for, as has been remarked, monstrosities, however wide the departure from the normal standard, are sui generis, without any approximation to different beings - but such things are simply impossible.
 As it is plainly impossible that any being could exist half like or half unlike any other creature, so, too, it is obvious that beings with different structures could not possess the same qualities or manifest the same nature.
 Can any one imagine an apple with the qualities of the pear or peach, or even of another apple that differed from it in its material structure?
-Can it be supposed that a lion could ever have the nature of the tiger, or panther, or cat, or of any of the felina?
-Can it be believed that a bull-dog ever manifested the nature of a hound, or that the mastiff or spaniel could be made to exhibit the specific qualities of either?
+Can it be supposed that a Hon could ever have the nature of the tiger, or panther, or cat, or of any of the felina?
+Can it be believed that a bull-dog ever manifested the nature of a hound, or that the mastiff or spaniel could be made to exhibit the specific qualities of either ?
 No, indeed.
 Nature makes no mistakes, nor does the Almighty Master of life permit His creatures to violate or transcend His eternal decrees.